mw. dr. C.H. (Tina) Harris

 - "Geopolitics and Insecurity II: Encountering Productions of State Security" and "The 2008 Tibetan Uprising: Reflections One Year Later," Association of American Geographers Annual Meeting, Las Vegas, NV, March 22-27, 2009.

-- Harris, C. H. (2018).
+- Harris, T. (2018).
 Cross-Border Commodities: Processual Histories, Commodity Chains, and the Yak Tail Trade.
-In A. Horstmann, M. Saxer, & A. Rippa (Eds.), Routledge Handbook of Asian Borderlands Routledge.
+In A. Horstmann, M. Saxer, & A. Rippa (Eds.), Routledge Handbook of Asian Borderlands New York, NY: Routledge. [details]

 - Tim-adical Writing Collective (2017).
 Vulnerabilities, complicities and injustices: ‘Timadical’ actions for change in the neoliberal academy.
 Ephemera, 17(3), 221-234. [details]